 Are you ready for something sweet?
 I thought so!
 When you think “Belgium” and “sweet”, Belgian waffles are one of two things (chocolate!) that immediately come to mind.
 As with “French fries”, there is some confusion about the term “Belgian waffles”.
 In fact, there is no one Belgian waffle, but rather two types of waffles, both originating in Belgium.

-The Brussels waffle, or gaufre de Bruxelles, is rectangular and flaky.
+Brussels waffles, known locally as gaufre de Bruxelles, boast a rectangular and flaky texture, each bite a whisper of sweetness.
 It isn’t as sweet as its rival but is often topped with whipped cream, chocolate, ice-cream or various fruit toppings.

 The denser Liège waffle has rounded edges and crystallized sugar baked into it, making it slightly sticky and sweeter than the Brussels waffle.
 This is the kind that's sold from hole-in-the-wall places everywhere in the center of Brussels.